zixuanzhang/guessinggame/README.md

-Project: guessing game\n
+Project: guessing game

-This makefile is ran on Fri May 29 20:04:49 EDT 2020\n
+This makefile is ran on Fri May 29 20:08:34 EDT 2020

       25 lines in the guessinggame.sh file